The Mickey Mouse Club: Before the TV series

-1955–1959 show
+The original: 1955–1959 show

 Members

 The Mickey Mouse Club was hosted by Jimmie Dodd, a songwriter and the Head Mouseketeer, who provided leadership both on and off the screen.
-In addition to his other contributions, he often provided short segments which encouraged younger viewers to make the right moral choices.
-These little homilies became known as "Doddisms".
+In addition to his other contributions, he often provided short segments encouraging younger viewers to make the right moral choices.
+These little "homilies" became known as "Doddisms".
 Roy Williams, a staff artist at Disney, also appeared in the show as the Big Mouseketeer.
 Williams suggested that the Mickey and Minnie Mouse ears should be worn by the show's cast members.
-He helped create these ears, along with Chuck Keehne, Hal Adelquist, and Bill Walsh.
+Inspired by a visual gag in The Karnival Kid, he helped create these ears, along with Chuck Keehne, Hal Adelquist, and Bill Walsh.

 The main cast members were called Mouseketeers, and they performed in a variety of musical and dance numbers, as well as some informational segments.
-The most popular of the Mouseketeers constituted the so-called Red Team, which was kept under contract for the entire run of the show (1955–1959), and its members included:
+The most popular of the Mouseketeers constituted the so-called red team, who appeared each day in the show’s opening roll call and closing segments.
+Nine of those Red Team Mouseketeers were kept under contract for the entire run of the show (1955–1959):